 4. Finance Director

 Again, many companies across different industries will have a financial director, which is someone who directs an organization’s financial policies and oversees all financial functions including accounting, budget, credit, insurance, tax, and treasury.
-Typically, a finance director will represent the second most senior executive and requires an advanced degree with 10 or more years’ experience.
+Typically, a finance director will represent the second most senior executive and requires an advanced degree with 10 or more years of experience.

 Average salary: $101,300